 This gene encodes a flavin-containing monooxygenase family member.
 It is an NADPH-dependent enzyme that catalyzes the N-oxidation of some primary alkylamines through an N-hydroxylamine intermediate.
 However, some human populations contain an allele (FMO2*2A) with a premature stop codon, resulting in a protein that is C-terminally-truncated, has no catalytic activity, and is likely degraded rapidly.
 This gene is found in a cluster with other related family members on chromosome 1.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Aug 2014]

 GeneCards Summary for FMO2 Gene

 FMO2 (Flavin Containing Monooxygenase 2) is a Protein Coding gene.
-Diseases associated with FMO2 include Trimethylaminuria and Kabuki Syndrome 1.
-Among its related pathways are cytochrome P450 and Busulfan Pathway, Pharmacodynamics.
+Diseases associated with FMO2 include Trimethylaminuria.
+Among its related pathways are Cytochrome P450 - arranged by substrate type and Metabolism.
 GO annotations related to this gene include oxidoreductase activity and monooxygenase activity.
 An important paralog of this gene is FMO3.

 UniProtKB/Swiss-Prot for FMO2 Gene

 Catalyzes the N-oxidation of certain primary alkylamines to their oximes via an N-hydroxylamine intermediate.
 Inactive toward certain tertiary amines, such as imipramine or chloropromazine.
 Can catalyze the S-oxidation of methimazole.
 The truncated form is catalytically inactive.